WSL 2 FAQs

 Will I be able to run WSL 2 and other 3rd party virtualization tools such as VMware, or VirtualBox?

 Some 3rd party applications cannot work when Hyper-V is in use, which means they will not be able to run when WSL 2 is enabled, such as VMware and VirtualBox.
-However, recently both VirtualBox and VMware have released versions that support Hyper-V and WSL2!
-You can learn more about VirtualBox's changes here and VMware's changes here.
+However, recently both VirtualBox and VMware have released versions that support Hyper-V and WSL2.
+Learn more about VirtualBox's changes here and VMware's changes here.
+For troubleshooting issues, take a look at the VirtualBox issue discussions in the WSL repo on GitHub.

-We are investigating ways to help resolve this issue.
-For example, we expose a set of APIs called Hypervisor Platform that third-party virtualization providers can use to make their software compatible with Hyper-V's.
-This lets applications use the Hyper-V architecture for their emulation such as the Google Android Emulator, and VirtualBox 6 and above which are both now compatible with Hyper-V.
+We are consistently working on solutions to support third-party integration of Hyper-V. For example, we expose a set of APIs called Hypervisor Platform that third-party virtualization providers can use to make their software compatible with Hyper-V. This lets applications use the Hyper-V architecture for their emulation such as the Google Android Emulator, and VirtualBox 6 and above which are both now compatible with Hyper-V.

 Can I access the GPU in WSL 2?
 Are there plans to increase hardware support?